2023 Java roadmap for developers

 Jakarta EE and Spring Boot

-Java has always been a major contender in the middle-tier space, and with the industry-wide shift to microservices, Spring Boot and the Jakarta EE frameworks are more relevant than ever.
+Java has always been a major contender in the middle-tier space, and the industry-wide shift to microservices makes Spring Boot and the Jakarta EE frameworks more relevant than ever.

 Jakarta EE is the evolution of the Java EE middle-tier development framework.
-Oracle recently handed Java EE over to the Eclipse Foundation, which is why it is now known as Jakarta.
+Oracle ultimately handed Java EE over to the Eclipse Foundation, which is why it is now known as Jakarta.

 Within Jakarta EE you will find important enterprise APIs, some of which data back to the days of J2EE, including: